Develop ideas, build a team, write a business plan, pitch your idea for real money.

 Screening Round

 The Screening Round is the first major hurdle you’ll face in the competition.
 Submit your 2-minute video online for scoring by our judges.
-Five presenting teams will be selected from this first round.
+Four presenting teams will be selected from this first round.

 Presentation Round

 After the Screening Round, you’ll receive an email naming the teams that will advance to the Presentation Round on the day of the Business Plan Competition.
-If your team is selected, you’ll need to submit your 1-page executive summary and pitch deck (10-15 slides) by the deadline in the BPC schedule.
+If your team is selected, you will submit your 1-page executive summary by the deadline in the BPC schedule and bring a pitch deck (10-15 slides) to the competition.

 How the Presentation Round Works